AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/share-dashboard-best-practice.md

 ---
 # Share a Dashboard

 Sharing dashboards means you and your team possess the same information at any given time, which allows for collaboration and discussion.
-Here are some recommendations for sharing dashboards and keeping your [!DNL MBI] account uncluttered.
+Here are some recommendations for sharing dashboards and keeping your [!DNL Adobe Commerce Intelligence] account uncluttered.

 ## Avoid Duplicate Dashboards

 At times, you may find multiple dashboards with the same name - this is usually because other users have created and shared similar dashboards with you.
 These dashboards could be duplicates of a primary copy.
 In this case, Adobe recommends you have one user share the primary copy of the dashboard and then remove all duplicate dashboards.

-To see who owns a dashboard, click the dashboard dropdown on the top left.
+To see who owns a dashboard, click the dashboard dropdown on the upper-left corner.
 Any dashboards that do not have a name below them belong to you.

  ![](../../mbi/assets/Dash_ownership.gif)